SamY2027/CS60_Final_Project/Implementation.md

         else: # Mode is Rollback
             send_message(socket, "Connected Rollback")

-        # at this point, we have all the information we need to start the game in the correct mode as either server or client
+        # at this point, we have all the information we need to start the game in the correct mode as server

         start_thread(get_local_input)